Multistate salmonella outbreak linked to pre-cut melon

 Diarrhea, fever and abdominal cramps are the symptoms of salmonella infection.
 Signs of illness typically occur within 12 to 72 hours and last for four to seven days.

 The individuals who became ill said they ate pre-cut cantaloupe, watermelon or a fruit salad mix that contained melon.
-Most bought their pre-cut melon at Walmart or Kroger stores.
+The recalled products were sold in clear, plastic clamshell containers.

 On Thursday, Walmart, Kroger, Jay C and Payless stores in the affected states removed pre-cut melon products linked to the outbreak, the CDC said in announcing the outbreak.

-The US Food and Drug Administration, which is investigating this outbreak alongside the CDC, is working to identify a supplier of pre-cut melon to stores where ill people shopped.
+The US Food and Drug Administration, which is investigating the outbreak alongside the CDC, is working to identify a supplier of pre-cut melon to stores where ill people shopped.

-In addition, consumers who do not remember what store their pre-cut melon was purchased from should also discard it without consuming it.
+Consumers who do not remember what store their pre-cut melon was purchased from should also discard it.

+The CDC said that retailers should not serve or sell pre-cut melon products that were distributed by SpartanNash Distribution, Caito Foods Distribution and Gordon Food Service.

-The CDC estimates salmonella causes about 1.2 million illnesses, 23,000 hospitalizations, and 450 deaths in the US every year.
+The CDC estimates salmonella causes about 1.2 million illnesses, 23,000 hospitalizations and 450 deaths in the United States every year.

 Most people recover from a salmonella infection without treatment.
 However, for some, the diarrhea may be so severe that hospitalization is necessary.
 In rare cases, an infection can lead to death unless a patient receives prompt treatment with antibiotics.